 2922.
-Special Skills III (Plastic Embedment's) -Prepare at least 5 Plastic Embedment's or Various Species, Including a Name for Each Species
+Special Skills III (Plastic Embedment's) - Prepare at least 5 Plastic Embedment's or Various Species, Including a Name for Each Species

-2023 DEPARTMENT 76 YOUTH ROBOTICS
+DEPARTMENT 76 YOUTH ROBOTICS

-Jessica Day Superintendent 269-274-8648 jday@lakeviewspartans.org to the Covered Arena for judging on Saturday, August 12th.
-Judging takes place Saturday, August 12th, 2023 from 9am-12pm.
+Jessica Day Superintendent 269-274-8648 jday@lakeviewspartans.org

+EXHIBIT ARRIVAL TIME: Exhibits must be brought to the Covered Arena for judging on Saturday, August 10^h.
+Judging takes place Saturday, August 10th, 2024 from 9am-12pm.
 PLEASE MAKE SURE YOU ARRIVE WITH ENOUGH TIME TO HAVE ALL OF YOUR PROJECTS JUDGED PRIOR TO 12PM.
-SOME LINES ARE LONG, SO MAKE SURE YOU ALLOW TIME FOR WAITING IN THOSE LINES.
+SOME LINES ARE LONG, SO MAKE SURE YOU AL-LOW TIME FOR WAITING IN THOSE LINES.